Ohyeon5/cookiecutter-pytorch-pl-tb/README.md

 - Optional documentation with either [Sphinx] or [MkDocs]
 - Choose from several licenses, such as [MIT], [BSD-3], [Apache v2.0], [GNU GPL v3.0], or [MPL v2.0]

-## Requirements to Submit a Plugin

-If you plan on submitting your plugin to the [pytest-dev organization] you need to meet the following requirements:

--   PyPI presence with a setup.py that contains a license, pytest- prefixed, version number, authors, short and long description.
--   a tox.ini for running tests using tox.
--   a README describing how to use the plugin and on which platforms it runs.
--   a LICENSE file or equivalent containing the licensing information, with matching info in setup.py.
--   an issue tracker unless you rather want to use the core pytest issue tracker.

-Please see the official guidelines at [Submit a Plugin].

 ## Resources